 It was a true win-win-win program.
 The participating merchants supported their local schools and community while attracting new customers.
 Parents of all socioeconomic means could save money all year while providing much-needed funding for their child’s school.
 Lastly, the kids benefited from the thousands of dollars infused into their schools that helped fund programs and services that had been cut due to lack of funding.

 My how times have changed.
 Today, technology has given everyone access to discounts at the touch of their finger.
 We don’t need to wait a year for that book.
-I can’t remember the last time someone tried to sell me an Entertainment Book.
-Apps like Retail-Me-Not will even notify you of the discount as soon as you walk into a store with a happy cash register sound effect.
+I can’t remember the last time someone tried to sell me an Entertainment Book but I have seen and do have a local SaveAround Coupon Book and their nationwide mobile savigs app.
+While the books are visual, apps rule with Millennials and Gen Z. Apps like Retail-Me-Not will even notify you of the discount as soon as you walk into a store with a happy cash register sound effect.
 I rarely make a purchase in a brick and mortar store or online until I first, Google “x-store coupon” or check my RMN app and I’m not alone.

 Being an expert in Intergenerational Engagement, I wondered how different generations today use discounts and coupons.
 I also wanted to assess whether coupon-based fundraising is still a good option for schools.
 What I found was interesting and good news for marketers using coupons especially when it comes to Millennials.
 It is also good news for schools with 75% of their parents being Millennials today and an additional 9,000 more Millennials becoming moms and dads every day.

 Today’s Millennials, who were the very elementary school kids selling those Entertainment Books, learned a lot from their parents.
 Sometimes it was that coupon that made it possible for them to bring a friend along to play miniature golf.
-Millennials are pragmatic and cost conscious.
-They grew up in the worst economic downturn since the Great Depression.
+Millennials, late Gen Xers and their Gen Z kids are pragmatic and cost conscious.
+They had to start their careers in the worst economic downturn since the Great Depression.
 They saw their parents lose jobs and their retirement savings overnight.
-Times were tough, and every little saving made a difference.
+Times were tough, and every little savings made a difference.
 Now they find themselves raising their own children strapped with college loan debt encouraging them to always look for deals.

 Recent research from PRRI-US consumer Surveys shows that Millennials are using coupons more than their parents, but they are not getting them from any one source and favor online coupons and promo codes over paper coupons.
 Online coupon usage among Millennials has risen 48% over the past two years.
 The number of Millennials who reported using mobile coupons to make a purchase rose to 33%, outstripping other generations by a large margin.
 Another survey by Valassis found that 92% of Millennials use coupons.
 In the past year, 51% of Millennials said they are using more coupons than the previous year, which is more than Generation X and Baby Boomers.